Hydrodynamics in the Carrollian regime

 In this parametrization, a flat Carroll manifold corresponds to $\Omega = 1, a_{ij} = \d_{ij}, b_i = {\rm constant}$.
-Apart from spatial translations and rotations, the flat Carroll manifold admits Carroll boosts as isometries.
-These isometries together generate the Carroll algebra, which corresponds to the $c\to 0$ contraction of the Poincaré algebra.
+Apart from spatial translations and rotations, the flat Carroll manifold admits supertranslations ${\rm t} \to {\rm t} + f({\rm t}, x^i)$ as isometries.
+Under the requirement that the isometries also preserve the connection and commute with $\del_{\, \rm t}$ the supertranslations reduce to Carroll boosts \cite{Penna:2018gfx}.
+These when combined with spatial translations and rotations generate the finite dimensional Carroll algebra, which can also be obtained from the $c\to 0$ contraction of the Poincaré algebra.

 Let us also introduce several quantities which will be useful for the subsequent discussion \cite{Ciambelli:2018xat, Petkou:2022bmz}.
-On the Carroll manifold eq.~\eqref{Carroll-structure}, one can construct objects that transform covariantly under Carroll diffeomorphisms, which are defined via ${\rm t} \to {\rm t}'({\rm t},\vec{x}), {\vec{x}} \to {\vec{x}}{\,'}({\vec{x}})$.
+On the Carroll manifold eq.~\eqref{Carroll-structure}, one can construct objects that transform covariantly under the residual diffeomorphisms ${\rm t} \to {\rm t}'({\rm t},\vec{x}), {\vec{x}} \to {\vec{x}}{\,'}({\vec{x}})$ that preserve the PR gauge.
 For instance, the Carroll covariant temporal and spatial derivatives are given by